 Taking the IB Economics exam will be nerve-wracking no matter what.
-However, taking practice tests with past papers beforehand will be a huge advantage since you'll know the test format and be used to the length and style of the test.
+However, taking practice tests with past papers beforehand will be a huge advantage since you'll get a sense of the test format and be used to the length and style of these past versions.

-In this guide, I will familiarize you with the IB Economics test format and let you know where to find past papers, both free and paid.
-I'll also give you tips on how best to use these IB Economics past papers for your preparation.
+In this guide, we’ll familiarize you with the IB Economics assessment updates and let you know where to find past papers, both free and paid.
+We'll also give you tips on how best to use these IB Economics past papers for your preparation.

-Where to Find Free IB Economics Past Papers
+Where to Find Official Free IB Economics Past Papers

 In recent years, the IBO has cracked down on past papers (illegally) uploaded outside of the IBO store, which means a lot of sources for free past papers have disappeared.